 This third generation of TT debuted in 2016.

 The TT earns fair-to-good reliability ratings.
 It’s still no Lexus, but Audi has been making significant strides to improve its overall reputation for long-term reliability.

 Is the 2021 Audi TT a safe car?

-Neither the National Highway Traffic Safety Administration (NHTSA) nor the independent Insurance Institute for Highway Safety (IIHS) have crash-tested the Audi TT.
+Neither the National Highway Traffic Safety Administration (NHTSA) nor the independent Insurance Institute for Highway Safety (IIHS) has crash-tested the Audi TT.
 It does come with a full complement of airbags, though, and is based on VW’s Golf platform, which does extremely well in most crash tests.
-However, unlike the BMW 2 Series, the TT lacks advanced driver aids such as automatic emergency braking, lane keeping assistance and adaptive cruise control.
+However, unlike the BMW 2 Series, the TT lacks advanced driver aids such as automatic emergency braking, lane-keeping assistance, and adaptive cruise control.

 Future classic?
-It seems a waste to acquire a 2021 TT and leave it in the garage hoping it will eventually go up in value.
-It’s too good-looking, too thrilling, and ought to be enjoyed.
-For anyone serious about buying a new Audi TT, act now.
+It seems a waste to acquire a 2021 Audi TT and leave it in the garage hoping it will eventually go up in value.
+It’s too good-looking, too thrilling, and ought to be enjoyed, particularly the potent 5-cylinder TT RS model.
+For anyone serious about buying a new Audi TT, act now, as it may be near the end of its production run.
 And don’t worry about resale values, they hold up almost as well as a Porsche Cayman.
 Find an Audi TT for sale